pacokwon/planet-lsp/README.md

-# LSP Quickstart
+# Planet LSP

-Sample directory for learning lsp
+Simple LSP server for learning the protocol.
+This LSP Server checks if planet names are capitalized correctly.